huggingface/optimum-habana/examples/stable-diffusion/README.md

     --distributed
 ```

-These ControlNet examples will also do preprocessing of the input image and derive Canny edges from it.
-More generally,
-we can use `--control_preprocessing_type none` and supply preprocessed control image directly which allows running many
-additional use cases.
+These ControlNet examples will preprocess the input image to derive Canny edges.
+Alternatively, you can use `--control_preprocessing_type none` to supply a preprocessed control image directly, enabling many additional use cases.

 ## Inpainting